NRMN MISSION Project overview

 OPPORTUNITIES TO CONNECT WITH OTHER STUDENTS AND FACULTY FROM AROUND THE NATION

 - Virtual Meeting Space

 - Join Groups

 APPLICATION DEADLINE: The deadline for applications is September 15 of each year.

-STUDY PURPOSE: Research shows that students who receive effective mentoring are more likely to succeed in their chosen career.
-Therefore, this research study and project aim to understand the factors that help students develop the persistence to enrol in and complete a STEM or behavioral science degree program and in whether our mentoring activities help students persist in completing their program.
+STUDY PURPOSE: Research shows that students who receive effective mentoring are more likely to succeed in their chosen careers.
+Therefore, this research study and project aim to understand the factors that help students develop the persistence to enroll in and complete a STEM or behavioral science degree program and in whether our mentoring activities help students persist in completing their program.
 For more information, please contact: